alanphys/BeamScheme/readme.txt

 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

 Latest release
+Version 0.51
+BeamScheme now uses Form2PDF to render results to PDF.
+This has several advantages, the image is printed with the results, considerably less mouse clicks are required to save results and the results are printed as the form itself.
+The hard copy functionality has been removed.
+The PDF can, of course, still be printed by any PDF viewer.

 Version 0.50
 Help has been updated